ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

 3\.
 [Update the app](3_update_app.md)

-## Introduce changes to your code
+## Make changes to your code

-At this point to need to introduce changes to your code to reflex changes in project structure, deprecations and improvements introduced in v3.
+At this point you need to make changes to your code to reflex changes in project structure, deprecations and improvements introduced in v3.

 !!! tip